jxskiss/simplessl/README.md

 - OpenResty per-worker LRU cache with cdata pointer (Golang client uses in memory copy-on-write cache), fallback to
 - OpenResty shared memory cache (not needed for Golang client), fallback to
-- In-memory cache within backend ssl-cert-server, finally go to
+- In-memory cache within backend simplessl server, finally go to
 - Storage or ACME server.

-The cached certificates and OCSP staple is automatically renewed and refreshed in backend ssl-cert-server.
+The cached certificates and OCSP staple is automatically renewed and refreshed in backend simplessl server.

 ## Status